×

 Norwegian and Armenian Language Family

 In Norwegian and Armenian history, you will get to know about Norwegian and Armenian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Norwegian is a part of Indo-European Family while Armenian is a part of Indo-European Family.
 The subgroup and branch of Norwegian is Germanic and Northern (Scandinavian) resp.
-The subgroup and branch of Armenian is Not Available and Not Available resp.
+The subgroup and branch of Armenian is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Norwegian and Armenian language on Norwegian vs Armenian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Norwegian vs Armenian Language Rank